o19s/quepid/docs/operating_documentation.md

 We *assume* that the client definition in Keycloak will be named `quepid`, you can't change that.
 You can pick your Realm name however.

+Keycloak 17+ removes the `/auth` portion of the url.
+If you are using earlier versions of keycloak, you need to set `base_url:'/auth'` in devise.rb.

 ## Legal Pages & GDPR